 A reduced fee

 Rates for a divorce application and a decree of nullity application cannot be waived entirely.
 However, you may be able to receive a reduced fee.
-As of 1 July 2023, the reduced expenses are the following:
+As of 1 July 2024,the reduced fees are as follows:

 Application for divorce: $365